-- You may choose to get involved in the Student Government Association. - Become a member of a student club or organization. - Contribute to the Vanguard, the student newspaper. - The College's honor societies, including the Phi Theta Kappa International Honor Society and the Alpha Beta Gamma International Business Honor Society, offer you several leadership, networking and academic growth opportunities. - The Student Ambassador Program. - Leaders of Learning Program: a federally subsidized Adopt-a-School paid tutor program. - The Student Information Desk Leaders work study program. - Philadelphia L.E.A.D.S.
-360-our premier student leadership programs, including: - Emerging Leaders, specifically designed for incoming new students; - $\bullet \quad Gold \ Leaders, which \ certifies \ students \ through \ the \ Student \ Leadership \ Challenge; \ and$ - Pathway Leaders, which guides seasoned student leaders through the tenants of Servant Leadership. - Student Leadership retreats, conferences, workshops and annual awards ceremonies. - · Volunteer to help out with the College's Snack Rack Food Pantry Program and/or the Healthy Choices Initiative Grady's Community Garden.
+- You may choose to get involved in the Student Government Association. - Become a member of a student club or organization. - Contribute to the Vanguard, the student newspaper. - The CollegeÕs honor societies, including the Phi Theta Kappa International Honor Society and the Alpha Beta Gamma International Business Honor Society, offer you several leadership, networking and academic growth opportunities. - The Lion Leaders Program: these are student employees at the College.
+Students serve as Lion Leader Customer Service Representatives, Lion Leader Student Programmers or Lion Leader Student Ambassadors. - The Student Leadership and Involvement Center houses Philadelphia L.E.A.D.S.
+D our premier student leadership programs, including: - Emerging Leaders, specifically designed for incoming new students; - Gold Leaders, which certifies students through the Student Leadership Challenge; and - Pathway Leaders, which guides seasoned student leaders through the tenants of Servant Leadership. - Student Leadership retreats, conferences, workshops and annual awards ceremonies. - Volunteer to help out with the College's Snack Rack Food Pantry Program and/or the Healthy Choices Initiative Grady's Community Garden.